mathias/mathias.github.com/source/_posts/2013-08-03-building-a-chording-keyboard-lessons-learned-and-progress-so-far.markdown

 * You program it in the Arduino IDE like other Arduino boards
 * Anything you "println" will be sent as if someone had typed it on a USB keyboard.
 * Additionally, there is a Mouse class that you can use to send mouse movement, click, and scroll wheel information.
-* When you upload your code to the Teensy, it reboots, and immediately starts being like a USB HID device as far as the operating system is concerned.
+* When you upload your code to the Teensy, it reboots, and immediately starts behaving like a USB HID device as far as the operating system is concerned.

 For the `concert_cam`, it was easy enough to have a big arcade-style button send the keyboard event of "p" (for press) to the Raspberry Pi that the Teensy was attached to.
 A script on the Raspberry Pi watched for this keyboard input and told the camera to take a picture.
 It was very quick to get that working.